 Train Accident Statistics: Types and Causes of Railroad Disasters

 Rail travel is generally safe because numerous regulations and physical mechanisms are in place to reduce the risk of accidents.
-However, terrible wrecks can still occur if a train operator, parts manufacturer, or maintenance worker is reckless or negligent.
+However, terrible wrecks can still occur if a train operator, parts manufacturer, or maintenance work is reckless or negligent.
 Indeed, human error is responsible for the majority of rail disasters.

 According to the Federal Railroad Administration (FRA), more than 11,600 “accidents or incidents” were reported on railroads in 2015, including 1,906 train accidents.
 These accidents led to 13 fatalities: nearly three times as many as the year before.

 Most of these accidents – just over 750 – were attributed to “human factors.”
 Another 261 were caused by equipment problems.
 Signal problems were also responsible for a significant number of crashes, accounting for 53 accidents.